avigoldman/lob-a-bunch/README.md

 * `err.rejected_count` - The number of requests that failed for any reason except rate limiting.
 * `err.accepted_count` - The number of requests that succeeded.
-* `err.batches_count` - The number of times the rate limit was hit and waited on.
+* `err.batch_count` - The number of times the rate limit was hit and waited on.
 * `err.errors` - An array of all the errors that came back.
-The errors are passed directly from lob with the added value of `payload` which has the object sent to the API.
+The errors are passed directly from lob with the added value of `_request` which has the object sent to the API.
 This key only exists if there is one or more errors.
 * `err.data` - An array of all the successful responses.
 These are purely passed through from lob.